Qualeafclover/Touhou-Reddit-Image-Classification/README.md

  Please configure through the configs.py file.
  I know there aren't a lot of instructions, sorry.
 I don't know if anyone would even want to look through my project but you can try contacting me.

+Image urls in the text files include NSFW ones, please look at your own risk.

+Note that I will not take ANY responsibilities arised from using my code, such as but not limiting to:
+	Being suspended on Pixiv due to breaking its TOS Being suspended from reddit/subreddits from bot usage Downloading of malicious images

 You probably won't need all these modules, but here is my pip if you want to match the exact versions.

 My pip: